LukeBurbank/Doordash-Customer-Analysis/README.md

 This suggests that household composition may be a major driver of customer spending behavior, with smaller households showing significantly higher average spending levels.
 ![Kids vs Spending](images/kids_spending.png)

-## 2. Higher Income Customers Spend Significantly More
+## Key Finding #2: Higher Income Customers Spend Significantly More

 Customer income showed a strong positive relationship with total spending.
 As income increased, customer spending rose substantially across the dataset.